Saumya-Gupta-26/TopoDiffusionNet/README.md

 CUDA_VISIBLE_DEVICES="<fill>" python image_train.py --data_dir <fill> $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
 ```

 **2.4.2) ADM-T.** Condition on topological constraint *c*.
 Best to load checkpoint from ADM (uncond) to resume training.
 You will have to set `load_strict = False` in train_util.py for checkpoint loading to be successful (since we're loading from an unconditional model to a conditional model).
 Additionally, I have modified the `class_cond` flag from the [original implementation](https://github.com/openai/improved-diffusion) which used nn.Embedding for N classes.
-My implementation uses a linear layer embedding, and so the number of classes doesn't not need to be specified.
+My implementation uses a linear layer embedding, and so the number of classes does not need to be specified.
 The topological constraint *c* can be any number.
 ```
 MODEL_FLAGS="--class_cond True --num_colors 3 --image_size 256 --num_channels 128 --num_res_blocks 2 --num_heads 1 --learn_sigma True --use_scale_shift_norm False --attention_resolutions 16"